Rachel Cole

 Rachel Cole is a fictional character appearing in American comic books published by Marvel Comics.
 The character is usually depicted as a vigilante, and ally of the antihero the Punisher.
 She was created by Greg Rucka and Marco Checchetto, and first appeared in The Punisher Vol. 9, #1 (August 2011).

 Publication history

-Rachel Cole debuted in the premiere issue of The Punisher Vol. 9, and was present in all but two of the proceeding fifteen entries of the run, her absences being in Issues #7 and #11.
+Rachel Cole debuted in the premiere issue of The Punisher Vol. 9, and was present in all but two of the subsequent fifteen entries of the run, her absences being in Issues #7 and #11.
 Rachel was also included in the Omega Effect storyline, which consisted of Avenging Spider-Man #6, The Punisher Vol. 9, #10, and Daredevil Vol. 3, #11.

 Following The Punisher Vol. 9, Rachel had a role in all five issues of Punisher War Zone Vol. 3, and a part in Issues #11-12 of The Punisher Vol. 10.

 Fictional character biography

 The Punisher

 A Marine Sergeant, Rachel Cole served multiple tours in Afghanistan, her actions there garnering her a Silver Star.
 At some point, she met Daniel Alves, a trauma surgeon stationed at Lenox Hill Hospital; the two fell in love, and got married in New York City.

 Two hours after the wedding, the reception was crashed by minions of the Owl, who were being pursued by members of a burgeoning criminal syndicate called the Exchange.
 To ensure the elimination of their targets, the Exchange operatives opened fire on the reception, killing everyone except Rachel, who was hospitalized in critical condition.
 In the months she spent recovering, returning to her maiden name, Rachel befriended Daily Bugle reporter Norah Winters, through whom she learned of the Exchange.
 Wanting revenge, Rachel infiltrated a gathering of Exchange higher-ups in North Creek, and massacred it; she was then confronted by the Punisher, who was also working on dismantling the Exchange.
 After a brief standoff, Rachel and the Punisher parted ways, the Punisher telling Rachel, "Stay out of my way".

 After she saves him from a group of Black Spectre agents, the Punisher allies with Rachel, giving her body armor with his skull insignia on it.
 Together, the two attempt to acquire the Omega Drive, a device containing data on Black Spectre, as well other terrorist groups such as A.I.M., Hydra, Agence Byzantine, and the Secret Empire.
 This leads to a temporary alliance with Daredevil (the current owner of the Omega Drive) and Spider-Man.
 Rachel betrays the others, taking the Omega Drive for herself, but she is convinced to give it back by Daredevil.
 The Punisher then goes in search of Rachel, and finds her through Norah, who had been visited by Rachel.
 Rachel and the Punisher fight over her recklessness and the wedding picture that Rachel had asked Norah to get for her, the brawl ending with the Punisher giving a Rachel a "pep talk" that prompts her to burn the photograph of herself and Daniel.